luminus-framework/luminus/resources/md/deployment.md

 ## Deploying to Tomcat

 A WAR archive needs to be generated in order to deploy the application to a container such as Apache Tomcat.
-This is only supported via the [lein-ring](https://github.com/weavejester/lein-ring) plugin that uses the Jetty server.
+This is only supported via the [lein-ring](https://github.com/weavejester/lein-ring) plugin that's included using the `+war` profile.

 In order to create a WAR you can package the application by running:
 ```bash